 Mark Loys von Kreuter

 Mark Loys von Kreuter took his life on September 7, 2020 at the age of 58.
-He was a beloved son, brother, brother-in-law, uncle, godfather, and friend to all who had the privilege of knowing him.
+Mark was later found to have Stage 2 (of 4) CTE by researchers at the VA-BU-CLF Brain Bank.
+In life, Mark was a beloved son, brother, brother-in-law, uncle, godfather, and friend to all who had the privilege of knowing him.
 Mark grew up in Darien, CT one of four children born to Alan and Barbara von Kreuter.
 He was a multi-sport athlete and naturally gifted no matter the challenge.
 Football, baseball, hockey, skiing, and skateboarding were his favorites and when he entered high school, he dedicated himself to football.
 After football, he dedicated himself to golf and he was always working to improve his game but more importantly to spend time with his friends on the course.

 Mark graduated from Darien High School in 1980 where he and his team were undefeated and won the FCIAC Connecticut State Football Championship.
 Mark then attended Choate Rosemary Hall as a post-graduate where he and his team also went undefeated winning the New England Prep School Football Championship.
 Mark was heavily recruited by numerous Ivy League colleges and attended Princeton University, graduating in 1985 where he majored in history, was a member of the University Cottage Club and was an outstanding defensive end for the Princeton Tigers earning three varsity letters during the ’82-’84 Tiger campaigns.
 Number 98 ruined many a fall Saturday afternoon for the visiting team at Palmer Stadium and was named Defensive Player of the Game against Bucknell.
 A true “son of Princeton,” Mark was happiest when going back to Old Nassau with friends and classmates, especially at football games and reunions.